peaclab/PACT/README.md

 transient grid temperature files are saved in ~/src folder as RC_transient_prachi.cir.csv

-# Potential error and solutions:
+# Potential Error and Solutions:

 Error: cannot find grid mode, go to the 'modelparam' file and add "grid_mode = max" in the '[Grid]' section.